radj307/Gamebryo-Engine-Unit-Converter/README.md

 	<param1>	=	Input Unit, or, the unit to convert FROM
 	<param2>	=	Input Value, or, the number to convert

-	If parameters are not included, program will automatically fallback to user-input mode
+	If parameters are not included, program will automatically fallback to user-input mode.

 # Usage - EXE Console
 	Double click suck.exe